Intergovernmental committee on surveying and mapping

-Coordinates of survey marks that are not provided as a requirement of certified survey plans can be be provided to the Survey Operations Unit on a voluntary basis.
-See the Voluntary data & coordinate provision for survey marks (404.4 KB PDF) guide for recommendations for this data.
+Coordinates of survey marks that are not provided as a requirement of certified survey plans can be provided to the Survey Operations Unit on a voluntary basis.
+This information may assist with spatial cadastre improvements and national network adjustments.
+See the Voluntary provision of survey mark data & coordinate guide (PDF, 408 KB) for recommendations for this data.

 An example of the input values required can be found on the second sheet of the workbook at the bottom of the spreadsheet.